Slugronaut/ProceduralPopulationDatabase/README.md

 int uid = orcPaladins.RandomId();
 ```

 Let's say this uid ends up with a value of 7151.
 I can map this to a unique individual in my game that is created as a female orc paladin.
-If I later need to save the game or perhaps unload and area with this character in it I can destroy them and simply store this 32-bitunique id.
-Later I can use this unique id to re-create the exact same character later.
+If I later need to save the game or perhaps unload and area with this character in it I can destroy them and simply store this 32-bit unique id.
+Later, I can use this unique id to re-create the exact same character.
 But how will I know from this simple number what gender, race, and class they were?
 Well as I said before this unquie id maps within the total population which was sub-divided in a tree where each sun-division is a seperate level.
 So we can very quickly determine exactly in what portion of the census this id lies using this:

 ```
 List<int> popCategories = census.MapId(uid); //uid is the value 7151 here